Fake marina with fake water steals show at inaugural Miami Formula 1 Grand Prix - NewsBreak

 The event is the hottest ticket in sports right now.
 George Lucas was a guest Saturday, and so was Greg Norman, Michael Strahan and Jeff Gordon.
 The English entertainer James Corden has been in the paddock three consecutive days, and Buffalo Bills quarterback Josh Allen was hanging outside McLaren hospitality awaiting friend Daniel Ricciardo.

 “The demands from sponsors and fans has been off the charts, unlike anything I’ve seen in my time in Formula One,” said McLaren head Zak Brown, an American.
-“I really like where we are in North America as far as Formula One’s popularity.”SWFD holds Fire Chiefs’ Association luncheon
+“I really like where we are in North America as far as Formula One’s popularity.”WWE Hall of Famer charged in deadly DUI crash, deputies say

 Garfinkel was pursuing a race in Miami long before F1 built a fast and frenzied American following behind the Netflix docuseries “Drive To Survive.”
 The race wasn’t officially added to the 2022 calendar until last season — it gives the United States two races for the first time since 1984 — but the first meetings were in early 2018.